bansalhimanshu0296/Maze-Game-AI/README.md

 ## Abstractions Techniques that can be used ##

-Another Abstraction technique I would have used could be the Breadth-First Search.
+Another Abstraction technique I would have used could be the Depth-First Search.
 But the problem with the Breadth-First Search is not an optimal algorithm for a maze solver problem, which means sometimes it does not give the optimal path.

 ## Abstraction Technique Used ##